epfl-dcsl/miralis-sosp25-artifact/README.md

 **Installing dependencies**

-All necessary software is installed in the docker image.
+- **With docker**: all necessary software is already installed in the docker image.

+- **Without docker**:
   To run outside of the docker image, you will need to first install the dependencies and configure the project with the following steps:

     1. Install Rust (see the [instructions](https://rust-lang.org/tools/install)).
     2. Install [Just](https://github.com/casey/just) (can be installed with `cargo install just`).
     3. Install `qemu-system-riscv64`.
 On Ubuntu: `sudo apt install qemu-system-riscv64`.

     Then in the `miralis` folder:

     4. Run `just install-toolchain` to install the required Rust components.

-5. Run `just run` to run Miralis with a small test firmware.
+**Running Miralis**

+Let's first check that that everything is in place by running `just run` in the `miralis` folder.
 The output should be similar to:

 ```